AGN907/yomu/apps/web/README.md

 mv .env.example .env.local
 ```

-Now you can start building the image
+Now you're ready to build the image.

 ```shell
 cd ../.. # go back to root
 pnpm nx run web:build-image
 ```

+> [!NOTE]
-This command will name the image as `agn907/yomu:latest`.
+> This command will name the image as `agn907/yomu:latest`.
 If you want a different name you can modify the script on the [package.json](./package.json)

 Run `pnpm nx run web:run-container` to start the web client.

 ## Contributing

-If you want to contribute to the project you can follow the [contributing guide](./CONTRIBUTING.md)
+We welcome all contributors!
+Check out the [contributing guide](./CONTRIBUTING.md) to get started.